I Want to Help my Child Buy a House… What happens if my child separates from their partner?

-As house prices increase, it is all too common now for parents to contribute to their children's house deposits.
+As house prices increase, it is all too common now for parents to help their child buy a house by contributing to their children’s house deposits.
 If you are in this fortunate position, either as the recipient or the giver, then we recommend that you obtain legal advice before making any transfer.

 All too often the purchase is made when a young couple, happily in love want to take that next big step in life.
 Often there is little or no conversation about if and when the money will be repaid, and what happens in the event the relationship of the child breaks down.

-Parents often assume that if the child's relationship fails, that their child would be able to keep the deposit funds, or that they would be repaid, with or without interest.
-The partner of the recipient often speaks of the deposit funds as a gift to "both of us".
+Parents often assume that if the child’s relationship fails, that because they helped their child buy a house, their child would be able to keep the deposit funds, or that they would be repaid, with or without interest.
+The partner of the recipient often speaks of the deposit funds as a gift to “both of us”.

 If you do not document or categorise the advance of the deposit funds then the deposit funds could be treated as either: